Is Zoom Secure for Therapy? Pros and Cons

 Zoom’s Security Measures for Online Therapy

-Zoom has implemented several security measures designed to protect the privacy of patients and therapists during online therapy sessions.
+Zoom has implemented several security measures designed to protect the privacy of individuals and therapists during online therapy sessions.

 These measures are crucial in ensuring that Zoom is not only HIPAA compliant but also a reliable choice for healthcare providers and medical professionals using video conferencing technology to deliver telehealth services as a Zoom HIPAA compliant platform.

-Among these security features, end-to-end encryption, password protection, and waiting rooms play a significant role in maintaining a secure environment.
+Among these security features, password protection and waiting rooms play a significant role in maintaining a secure environment.

 Password protection